Ribeiro-Tiago/work-clocker/README.md

 ***A KISS Time Card program***

-[**work-clocker**](https://github.com/Ribeiro-Tiago/work-clocker) A "timecard punch" app to allow workers to better manage their time to avoid working more than the 8 hours they need to.
+[**Work Clocker**](https://github.com/Ribeiro-Tiago/work-clocker) is a "timecard punch" app to allow workers to better manage their time to avoid working more than the 8 hours they need to.
 Among other things, tells you when you can leave, taking into account the starting time, lunch duration and duration of a regular work day.